Apple (AAPL): New Buy Recommendation for This Technology Giant

-According to TipRanks.com, Walkley is a top 100 analyst with an average return of 19.9% and a 66.3% success rate.
-Walkley covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Sequans Communications S A, and Synchronoss Technologies.
+According to TipRanks.com, Chatterjee is a 5-star analyst with an average return of 19.4% and a 61.1% success rate.
+Chatterjee covers the Technology sector, focusing on stocks such as Applied Optoelectronics, Keysight Technologies, and Juniper Networks.

-Apple has an analyst consensus of Moderate Buy, with a price target consensus of $113.73, which is a -10.9% downside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Apple with a $114.90 average price target, a -9.9% downside from current levels.
 In a report issued on August 18, Wedbush also maintained a Buy rating on the stock with a $128.75 price target.

 See today’s analyst top recommended stocks >>